-The answer to how infinite is the cloud, therefore, boils down to primarily a cost, rather than a capacity issue for the respective cloud-storage providers (CSPs).
+The answer to how infinite is the cloud, therefore, boils down literally to a cost, rather than a capacity issue for cloud-storage providers (CSPs).

-The main providers/participants vying for a market share in the paid cloud storage subscriptions are namely Google, Microsoft (Azure), Amazon and IBM.
+The main CSPs vying for a market share in the paid cloud storage subscriptions are Google, Microsoft (Azure), Amazon, and IBM.

 There are also smaller yet significant players such as Box, Dropbox, Tresorit, and Barracuda.
-A quick online search will reveal what is on offer by these individual players.
-Similarly, the pages of any one of the smaller companies will give some comparisons on individual cloud storage offers.
+A quick online search on their websites will reveal what they can offer you.

-We will, however, look at the top for major players and summarize their offerings based on their focus on both individuals and small to large enterprises.
+We will, however, focus on the major ‘players’ and summarize their offerings based on offers for both individuals and small to large enterprises.

 If you do not mind the inconvenience of having several logins, you could get away with multiple drives giving you 15 GBs each.

 There is, however, a drawback as there is no such a thing as a free lunch – the level of security and compliance features naturally are little to almost none.
 Additional storage can also be purchased with different upgrade plans, which may come with more add=ons such as extra file encryption.

 When it comes to their business offering, their Team Drive is available with the G-Suite bundle.
 One can upload 750 GB of data per day and up to a total of 5 TB in size.
 Team Drive can contain a maximum of 100,000 files and folders, however, this limit can be increased upon request.

 The basic package including the more advanced security costs $5 per user per month and gives you 30 GB for storage and collaboration.

 The ease of accessing and using the drives via strategic partnerships such as Android provides them with a growing market share.
 As it is cloud-based and not linked to physical devices, you can access your GoogleDrive using a Mac computer as well.